ukantjadia/ukantj/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Machine Learning
-  - Madical Solutions
+  - Medical Solutions
-  - Large Languag Model
+  - Large Language Model

 # Education to show in About widget
 education: